Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 - Material selection for specific tissue types

-- Certification advice for prostheses and skin contact
+- Certification advice for prosthetics and skin contact

 - Pigmentation for realistic colors